abagames/sarad/README.md

 sarad
 ======================

-Write a program only with the left click and the right click
+Write a program only by a simple click

 ### Demo